RoonMoonlight/EnhancedMod/.github/ISSUE_TEMPLATE/report-broken-mod.md

 Please note that we only accept issues related to Enhanced Mod series!
 Any modpacks that are outside of EnhancedMod should be reported on appropriate place, not here.

 Modpacks that includes on Enhanced Mod are:
-- Half-Life 2: Enhanced
+* Half-Life 2: Enhanced
-- Team Fortress 2: Enhanced
+* Team Fortress 2: Enhanced
-- Black Mesa: Enhanced
+* Black Mesa: Enhanced
-- Half-Life 2: Re;Enhanced
+* Half-Life 2: Re;Enhanced (Not Released)
-- Obsidian Conflict: Enhanced
+* Obsidian Conflict: Enhanced (Not Released)
-- PAYDAY 2: Enhanced
+* PAYDAY 2: Enhanced
-- Euro Truck Simulator 2: Enhanced
+* Euro Truck Simulator 2: Enhanced
-- American Truck Simulator: Enhanced
+* American Truck Simulator: Enhanced
+* Stardew Valley: Wildlife
+* Minecraft: Cosmos
+* Left 4 Dead 2: Revengeance Reborn (Testing)
+* World of Tanks: Great Tank Battle
+* World of Warships: Great Warship Battle

 Please include more information if possible, so we can help you fix the issue faster ;)
 ----- Note Ends here -----